The second half of the healthcare summit just kicked off 20 minutes late.

 Why don't you want to talk about Obama's health care bill?

-You're talking about when you sold insurance and segregation of civil rights.
+What the hell is it you're talking about when you sold insurance and segregation and civil rights?

-On the issue of insurance reform in pre-existing conditions, there are well there you heard just a little bit of the back and forth.
+All right, well, there you heard just a little bit of the back and forth.

-That last one between Well, that's it.
+Well, that's it.

 I guess everybody's getting tired of this now.

-Um I was not making it up.
+And I was not making it up.

 Obama's own network is now showing Olympic women's hockey.

-And uh yes, nerdly, they are wearing clothes.
+And yes, Snerdley, they are wearing clothes.

-Uh we'll be back.
+We'll be back.

 Let me see if I understand what he was saying.

-If everybody is not part of a government run health care system, it's like segregation.
+If everybody is not part of a government-run health care system, it's like segregation.

-That's that's what he was saying.
+That's what he was saying.

 Tom Harkin is one of the biggest loads in the Senate, is all I can say.